The Healthiest Dish to Order at 20 Fast Food Chains

 Reduced-Fat Turkey Bacon Breakfast Sandwich

 Lean protein from the bacon and egg whites meets its perfect accompaniment in the relatively low-carb English muffin.
 That's a powerful nutritional punch for a mere 210 calories.
 This is another all-day breakfast item we're proud to get behind.

 In the restaurant world, "specialty" means excess calories and fat, and that rule certainly holds true at Steak 'n Shake.
 Steer clear of the chain's Specialty Steakburgers—the souped-up options with extra fixings—and order the Single Steakburger instead.
 It's the only burger on the menu that isn't laced with trans fat.
 Word of warning: Make sure your server holds the cheese.
 That's where the trans fat appears to be hiding out.

 The health halo surrounding Subway is a boon for the sandwich chain, but for everyone else, it's quite problematic.
 The numbers Subway advertises are only for a 6-inch sub and don't account for cheese, mayo, olive oil, or any extras most people get on their sub.
 Order a 12-inch sandwich with a couple of extras, and your "healthy" sub suddenly becomes an 800-calorie, diet-sinking torpedo.
 To be fair, though, there are many nutritious sandwich combinations at Subway, and this is one of them.
 Just make sure to go with 6 inches (not 12), mustard (not mayo), and take advantage of Subway's best option: unlimited veggies.

 Chipotle Chicken Loaded Griller

-Meet the Best Burrito at Taco Bell, containing the lowest calorie, carbohydrate and salt count, plus 15 grams of protein.
-And you know who’s a fan of chicken?
-Insanity star Shaun T. Learn how to slim down—fast—with these weight-loss secrets from Insanity’s Shaun T.
+Meet the Best Burrito at Taco Bell, containing the lowest calorie, carbohydrate and salt count, plus 14 grams of protein.

-Going to the Wendy’s drive-thru doesn’t mean tossing your nutrition plan out the car window—just stick with the Ultimate Grill and steer clear of the ever-tempting Frosties and fries.
-The healthiest fast food sandwich at Wendy’s comes with a grilled chicken breast, tomato, lettuce and a drizzle of honey mustard, a combination that’s heavy on flavor and protein but light in the fat and sodium department.
+Going to the Wendy's drive-thru doesn't mean tossing your nutrition plan out the car window—just stick with the Grilled Chicken Sandwich and steer clear of the ever-tempting Frosties and fries.
+The healthiest fast food sandwich at Wendy's comes with a grilled chicken breast, tomato, lettuce, and a drizzle of honey mustard, a combination that's heavy on flavor and protein but light in the fat department.
+And better news?
+Wendy's has cut back on the amount of sugar in its honey mustard dressing, taking it down from 11 grams to just 8 grams.